gl-inet/docs4.x/docs/tutorials/network_storage.md

 The supported disk formats are NTFS, FAT32.

+**Note**: The power consumption of USB hard drive is quite high.
+You should use it with an external power supply.
+Otherwise, it may cause malfunction.

 **Note**: Some models have USB Port/MicroSD slot but have limited storage space and do not support file sharing.

 ## Supported models